pdmpro/miserly-metrics/README.md

 ## Documentation
 `miserly-metrics` records DOM events and summarizes them.
 For instance, it will record all mouse travel, all clicks, all scrolling.
 It's not recording the individual events, just the amount of something.
 Moving the pointer 1000 pixels adds 1000 to the mousemove count.

-For some user behaviors, it's important to also record the number of times something happened.
-For instance, if I'm got a nervous habit of wiggling the mouse as a read a web page, that will add up to a huge mousemove metric, but only one actual motion.
-Recording a "halt" (any pause in pointer travel) in addition to the total number of pixels moved lets us reason better when we're analyzing aggregate data on user behavior.
+For some user behaviors, it's important to also record the number of times something started and stopped.
+For instance, if a user has a nervous habit of wiggling the mouse for no reason, she'll inflate the mousemove metric which is counted by total pixels of travel.
+So, the client also detects when the mouse pauses.
+By recording a "halt" (any sufficiently-long pause in pointer travel) in addition to the total number of pixels moved lets us reason better when we're analyzing aggregate data on user behavior.

 When it's time to send the metrics to the server, it uses `xhr` to call an endpoint you define.
 In my case, it's a Lambda that then talks to an RDS instance of MySQL.
 Easy peasy (as long as you've got CORS enabled.)